National Energy Action Northern Ireland

 We work with the UK government, Northern Ireland Executive, members of Stormont, and others.
 In June 2024, we published a Manifesto for Warm Homes 2024 for the General Elections, asking parties and candidates to commit to three key actions at Westminster to tackle fuel poverty in Northern Ireland.

-We respond to Consultations and commission an annual LucidTalk Poll to measure the extent of fuel poverty in Northern Ireland.
+We respond to Consultations, such as the Department for Communities’ Consultation on a new Fuel Poverty Strategy for Northern Ireland, and commission an annual LucidTalk Poll to measure the extent of fuel poverty in Northern Ireland.

 We also publish a newsletter and send it to our stakeholders by email.
 If you are a NEA NI stakeholder, and want to be added to our mailing list for information and our newsletter, please click here.